Our guide for a More Sustainable Events Industry

 Imagine the future of the events industry if every sixteen year old in 2019 is not flying in 2026, when they enter the workforce.
 Imagine the future of face to face if by 2026 the next generation prioritise saving carbon because they don’t know the positive social, economic and environmental impacts travelling can have.

 If Greta is an example of how our future workforce will prioritise the events industry has less than seven years to tell the story of the power of events and their role in keeping climate temperatures below 1.5ᵒC.

 Paul Hawkin, an American environmentalist founded Project Drawdown which is a comprehensive plan to reverse global warming.

 In the spirit of events professionals love for guides, we have taken three of the top ten solutions offered in Project Drawdown and created a guide which could be used to demonstrate the events industry’s potential to act to keep temperatures below 1.5ᵒC and could be used to create solutions so Greta and her peers don’t have to choose between the power of saving carbon and meeting face to face.

 1. Only use venues whose fridges and air con units do not have HFCs.
 (Scientists estimate “the removal of HFCs will reduce global warming by nearly one degree Fahrenheit).

 Imagine if venue booking systems like CVENT included a button to communicate this information about potential venues, Greta and her peers are likely to care much more about this than the number of banquet tables the ballroom can hold.

-This checklist may be more challenging than ‘avoid plastic glasses’ and ‘use recycled paper’ but its also an opportunity for our industry to be strategic and demonstrate the power of events and our role in reversing global warming.
+This guide may be more challenging than ‘avoid plastic glasses’ and ‘use recycled paper’ but it is also an opportunity for our industry to be strategic and demonstrate the power of events and our role in reversing global warming.
 The time is limited to keep planning events the way we used to.